Like many of my Carding Chronicles, this three-part story was inspired by real events.

 Wil laughed.
 “Yeah but that’s what gets the crowd excited, waiting to see if your boat tips.”

 Brian backed away a couple of steps.
-“I’ll help you carry this thing down to your Dad’s truck but during the race, I’m watching from shore.”
+“I’ll help you carry this thing down to your Dad’s truck but during the race, I’m watching from shore.
+All right?”

 Wil shrugged.
 Even though he’d never say it out loud, over the course of the past year, his opinion of his friend had shifted to coincide more with Amos’s way of thinking.
 Brian was far more of a city boy than he cared to admit.